RawLabo/RawWorks/README.md

 # RawWorks
-A web-based photo editing tool with real-time histogram, offline support and advanced features.
+A web-based camera raw photo editing tool with real-time histogram, offline support and advanced features.

 ## Features
 * Experience seamless access to your photos and editing tools with a web browser, with no need for installation.